 Journal or Book Title

-Singh, Prashant; Smirnov, Andrei V.; Alam, Aftab; and Johnson, Duane D., "First-principles concentration-wave approach to predict incipient order in high-entropy alloys: case of Ti0.25 CrFeNiAlx" (2019).
+Singh, Prashant; Smirnov, Andrei V.; Alam, Aftab; and Johnson, Duane D., "First-principles prediction of incipient order in arbitrary high-entropy alloys: exemplified in Ti0.25CrFeNiAlx" (2020).
 Materials Science and Engineering Publications.
 353.